July 17, 2025

 To accommodate businesses with varying data security preferences, Acumatica provides multiple deployment options: cloud-based, on-premise, and hybrid.
 It can work as a manufacturing ERP or function for other specific industries like retail or distribution.

-The platform has powerful customization tools for reports and dashboards, ensuring everyone has the real-time insights they need to make informed decisions in their specific role.
+The manufacturing platform has powerful customization tools for reports and dashboards, ensuring everyone has the real-time insights they need to make informed decisions in their specific role.
 With advanced features like project accounting and a digital document system, Acumatica is a good choice for small businesses with big aspirations.

 Pros Cons